 This post may contain affiliate links.

-When my husband gave me an old pair of gray Levis, I instantly knew I would be upcycling those jeans into a small backpack.
+When my husband gave me an old pair of gray Levis, I instantly knew I would be upcycling those jeans into a bag.
 The interior of the backpack would be made out of an old button shirt of his too.
 It was the perfect opportunity to create a small toddler backpack upcycled from Daddy’s old clothes.
+First I needed to find a small backpack sewing pattern.

-I found this free small backpack pattern with tutorial just the right size for a toddler backpack.
-The pattern and tutorial are super easy to follow and great for beginner sewers.
+I found this free small backpack pattern with tutorial by So Sew Easy that is just the right size for a toddler-sized backpack.
+The pattern and tutorial are super easy to follow and great for any level of sewer.
+Along with the free pattern there step-by-step videos to making the small backpack sewing pattern.
 I highly recommend it!
 There are a few variations to the pattern for the pockets and straps.
-However, I mostly followed the tutorial for assembly.
+However, I mostly followed the tutorial for assembly of this upcycled denim backpack.

 - iron-on temporary fusible tape